 “Improving education” is not improving education.

-The truth is that these practices are *fulfilling*.
+Both learning and exercise are difficult.
+And they aren’t “fun”.
+Telling kids otherwise makes them feel like they’re lazy and stupid.
+The truth is that these practices are fulfilling.
 They inspire wonder.
 They pull your dreams closer to reality.
 They improve every quantifiable metric of your life.